Michael-Holmes-SDE/Dancer/README.md

         - Similar for Shadow and Gif_Speed now as well
     - [  ] Test as an executable and as an Ubuntu app

-# Instructions
-    - Place wanted GIFs in the *gifs* folder
-        - Make sure to have both a *default.gif*
-    - Place wanted music in the *music* folder
-        - Make sure to have both a *default.mp3*
-    - Right-click on icon in tray (the ^ on the right side of the taskbar) to pull up options